-REGINA R. ROBERTSON is an award-winning author, journalist, editor and dreamer.
+REGINA R. ROBERTSON is an award-winning author, scriptwriter, journalist and dreamer.

-A New York native and graduate of the Fashion Institute of Technology, Robertson is currently outlining her next book project and still pulls the occasional all-nighter to meet her deadlines.
+A New York native and graduate of the Fashion Institute of Technology, Robertson remains focused on expanding her repertoire.
 She is based in Los Angeles.